 2600 Skyland Drive, NE

 What should you do if you have a complaint about funeral services or products you have purchased?

-The state board licenses all funeral homes in Georgia, and in the event that you should have a grievance with a licensed establishment that you cannot resolve with the funeral home, you can lodge a formal complaint with the state board.
+The state board licenses all funeral homes in Georgia, and if you have a grievance with a licensed establishment that you cannot resolve with the funeral home, you can lodge a formal complaint with the state board.

 Funeral Consumer Support in Georgia

-The Funeral Consumers Alliance has a chapter in Georgia, and they provide member services to assist people in arranging funeral services.
+The Funeral Consumers Alliance has a chapter in Georgia that provides member services to assist people in arranging funeral services.